Naagarjuna – Ek Yoddha

-Naagarjuna – Ek Yoddha (Naagarjuna – A Warrior) is an Indian Hindi fantasy drama television series which premiered on 30 May 2016 on Life OK.
+Naagarjuna – Ek Yoddha (Naagarjuna – A Warrior) is an Indian Hindi fantasy action drama television series which premiered on 30 May 2016 on Life OK.
 Produced by Yash A Patnaik of Beyond Dreams Entertainment, it starred Anshuman Malhotra, Pearl V Puri, Pooja Banerjee and Nikitin Dheer.

 Jeet Gannguli composed the soundtrack, which was sung by Jubin Nautiyal and Shankar Mahadevan.
 The show was written by Robin Bhatt and Akash Khurana while Nitin Chandrakant Desai designed the sets.
 The show's first look was launched in Mumbai on May 24, 2016.

 Plot

 The show starts with a flashback.
 Arjun sits on a snake-shaped rock and the voice over starts.
 Astika indulges in a fight with Nagdev, kills him and takes the Naagmani and give to his king Maharaj Takshak.
 Takshak wants to attack the humans and wants the domination of snakes all over the world.
 It is then revealed that Astika has bewitched Pranali who does not know that he is a Naag.
 Pranali gives birth to his son and Astika comes to demand his son from her.
 Pranali somehow escapes from Astika's clutches and sets her son sailing in a river so that Astika can not get a hold over him.
 Vasuki, also a snake, is responsible for maintaining peace and balance between the prithvi lok and naag lok.
 He steals the Naagmani from Takshak's abode so that it is not misused and finds Arjun.
 It is then revealed that Astika's human son is the bearer of the Naagmani.
 Arjun is found by a couple who adopt him.

 The story shifts to the present where Arjun is grown up and works in a garage as part-time job.
 He is a simple, innocent, hardworking lad who is hated by his family, except his parents and younger sister Chhutki for being adopted.
 His best friend is Aslam.
 He meets Noori and starts feeling for her.
 The next day, at the temple, Vasuki comes face to face with Arjun and touches his feet, puzzling Arjun.
 Astika's informant sees this and Vasuki kills him, letting Astika know that he is in Amroli.
 Now, Astika is in search of the Naagmani and his son, but is not aware that both are at the same place.
 He even comes in front of Arjun, but does not recognize him.